Alexander the Great and The Business of War – Part 2

 Alexander the Great and The Business of War – Part 1

-Alexander the Great has gained an immortality in his strong presence in our minds as well as in the history books.
-Known for a greatness of military genius and diplomatic skills, he conquered most of the known world of his time and brought on a new era of the Hellenistic World.
-But who really was Alexander, the man?
+Alexander the Great has gained immortality in his strong presence in our minds and history books.
+Known for his great military genius and diplomatic skills, he conquered most of the world of his time and brought on a new era of the Hellenistic World.
+But who was Alexander, the man?

-The intention of this article is not to go into the whole history of Alexander’s invasion and conquest of the Near East, but rather to look at the man himself.
-In doing so, we will understand why Alexander invaded and will dispel some of the myths about Alexander’s intentions, in turn helping us to understand why the Greco-Macedonian Empire broke apart a little over a hundred years after his death.
+The intention of this article is not to go into the history of Alexander’s invasion and conquest of the Near East but rather to look at the man himself.
+In doing so, we will understand why Alexander invaded and dispel some of the myths about Alexander’s intentions, helping us understand why the Greco-Macedonian Empire broke apart a little over a hundred years after his death.
 Nearly all traces of his once glorious empire had been tossed into the ash heap of history.

 A bust of Alexander the Great